RN to BS in Nursing

 Use your career experience as an RN to make an impact in your healthcare organization and improve patient outcomes as a whole.

-- Current registered nurse license from at least one state; eligibility for licensure in Minnesota
+- Unrestricted registered nurse license from at least one state; eligibility for licensure in Minnesota

 - Associate’s degree with a major in nursing from an accredited college